Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Resource identifier mismatch}

 {Software interacts with the resources by specifying the resource identifiers in the configurations.
 For instance, network resources utilize URIs to denote the protocol schemes, IP addresses, and ports.
 File paths refer to the relative or absolute locations of files.
-However, when resource identifies point to non-existent resources, an environment configuration error occurs.
-For example, \textbf{CB88} shows an environment error that Apache cannot log PID to a specified file because it is not placed in the configured path.
+However, when resource identifiers point to non-existent resources, resource unavailability misconfiguration occurs.
+For example, \textit{RC$\mathit{_{II}}$-Case\#88} shows a resource unavailability that Apache cannot log PID to a specified file because it is not placed in the configured path.
 Similarly, for online resources, some users mistakenly configured the wrong IP addresses and port numbers.
-Specifically, in \textbf{CB67}, the user configured Apache to connect to another software, but the specified port is not listening.
+Specifically, in \textit{RC$\mathit{_{II}}$-Case\#67}, the user configured Apache to connect to another software, but the specified port is not listening.
 Therefore, Apache reported an error of connection.
 Moreover, some software allows for URIs with wildcards, regular expressions, and macros.
 Users must understand the semantics and configure them accurately to match the actual resources.